The Secret To Streak-Free Glass Cleaning

 Windows Don’t Always ‘Look’ Dirty

-I mean, just looking at them, they don’t necessarily *look* dirty.
+Just looking at windows, they don’t necessarily *look* dirty.
 But believe me, there’s a film of dirt on them.
 And a quick cleaning will prove that fact right before your very eyes!

 So I use basically the same method to clean my windows as I did with the mirrors.